timm/ABC/README.md

 ## Introduction

-Engineers do it faster, better, and cheaper.
-If anyone else needs a dollar, engineers do it for a penny.
+Engineers do more, with less.
+If any fool can do it for a dollar, engineers do it for a penny.
+Engineers build systems that work for
+others: other  teams, other toolchains, and other time zones.
+Its about systems that can endure (not just impress) long after the hype fades and which are understandable and auditable,  open to inspection and critique and improvement by others.

-So why not expect the same from AI?
-Maybe it’s time to question the complexity arms race.
-Must every task require models with millions, or trillions, of variables?
+So why settle for less from AI?
+Must every task use opaque models rented  from someone else, feed by trillions of variables, requiring centruies of CPU?

 This question came up in a graduate AI class, when a student asked: